blacksmithgu/obsidian-dataview/docs/docs/api/data-array.md

 # Data Arrays

-The general abstraction for lists of results in Dataview is the `DataArray`, which is a proxied array with additional functionality.
-Data arrays support indexing and iteration (via `for` and `for ... of` loops) as per normal arrays, but also include many data manipulation operators like `sort`, `groupBy`, `distinct`, `where`, and so on to make manipulating tabular data easy.
+The general representation of result lists in Dataview is the `DataArray`, which is a [proxied](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) version of the JavaScript array with expanded functionality.
+Data arrays support indexing and iteration (via `for` and `for ... of` loops), like normal arrays do, but also include many data manipulation operators like `sort`, `groupBy`, `distinct`, `where`, and so on to make manipulating tabular data easier.

 ## Creation